ogivuk/learning/tdd-django/README.md

             * [UC2] Write some minimal code to get it a little further.
 Go to [UC1].
         * [U3] Need refactoring?
 If yes, go to [UC2].
 If not finish the mini-TDD cycle and go back to [F2].
     * [F4] Need refactoring?
 If yes, go back to [F3].
 If no, finish or go back to [F1].
+* TDD Unit-test/code cycle is also known as Red, Green, Refactor:
+    * Start by writing a unit test which fails (Red).
+    * Write the simplest possible code to get it to pass (Green), even if that means cheating.
+    * Refactor to get to better code that makes more sense.

 #### Functional tests = Acceptance tests = End-to-end tests
 * Functional tests should help building an application with the right functionality, and guarantee that will never be accidentally broken.